How to Perform Floating Rate Bond Valuation in Excel (2 Cases)

 What Is Floating Rate Bond?

-Floating rate bond delivers variable interest.
+Floating-rate bond delivers variable interest.
 This interest is determined by a coupon rate that changes according to the market rate.
 Thus it offers potential gains to investors.

-The calculation of a floating rate bond may look critically at a first glance.
+The calculation of a floating rate bond may look critically at first glance.
 But it becomes easy if you consider the principal N, as being redeemed together with the coupon payment (which is x times N) and using the same discount rate (y).
 We have demonstrated this in Case 2.
 The equation is:

 Bond Value = ((xN)/(1+y))+((N/(1+y))